-Brunei plans full border reopening on August 1 - The Scoop
+Brunei targets August 1 for reopening of land, sea borders - The Scoop

 The scanning of QR codes on the BruHealth app is no longer mandatory to enter premises, Dato Dr Hj Mohd Amin said.

-However, the management of premises or event organisers can ask visitors or attendees to scan the BruHealth QR code as a condition of entry.
+However, event organisers or building management are within their rights to ask visitors to scan the BruHealth QR code as a condition of entry.

 In 2020, the BruHealth app was initially developed as a contact tracing tool to stem the spread of COVID.